Yogyakarta: Economy

-In 2017, the Gross Domestic Regional Product (GRDP) of Yogyakarta City at current prices was 31.31 trillion rupiahs (around US$ 2.2 billion).
+In 2017, the Gross Domestic Regional Product (GRDP) of Yogyakarta at current prices was 31.31 trillion rupiahs (around US$2.2 billion).
 The tertiary sector contributed an important share (around 78% of GDP). the tertiary sector included wholesale and retail trade; repair of cars and motorcycles, transportation and warehousing; provision of accommodation and eating and drinking; information and communication; financial services and insurance; real estate; corporate services; government administration, defence and compulsory social security; educational services; health services and social activities as well as other services.
-In 2017, economic growth of Yogyakarta City reached 5.24 percent slightly faster compared to 2016, which the growth reached 5.11 percent.
+In 2017, economic growth of Yogyakarta reached 5.24 percent slightly faster compared to 2016, which the growth reached 5.11 percent.

-To rapidly jumpstart the economy, a plan for the 2nd phase of Indonesian high speed train is currently being developed from Bandung to Yogyakarta & Solo, initiating construction by 2020, which is projected to be completed by 2024.
+To rapidly jumpstart the economy, a plan for the 2nd phase of Indonesian high speed train is currently being developed from Bandung to Yogyakarta and Surakarta, initiating construction by 2020, which is projected to be completed by 2024.
+This proposal would connect to other high-speed rail in Indonesia.

 Demographics

-A large majority of the population are Javanese.
-However, as a city with large numbers of schools and universities and relatively low cost of living compared to other Indonesian cities, Yogyakarta has attracted significant numbers of students from all over Indonesia.
-As a result, there are many other Indonesian ethnic groups living in Yogyakarta, especially from eastern parts of Indonesia.

-There are some foreigner communities in the city, which is mainly composed of tourist and foreign students.

 Religion

-In 2014, the religious composition in Yogyakarta was distributed over Islam (82.32%), Catholicism (10,66%), Protestantism (6.54%), Buddhism (0.34%), Hinduism (0.13%), and Confucianism (0.01%).

-Yogyakarta has been traditionally known as a region where different faiths live in harmony, but in recent years religious intolerance has grown.
+Islam is the majority religion in Yogyakarta, adhered to by 83.71% of the population, with a relatively significant number of Christians at 15.91% (Catholics 9.68% and Protestants 6.23%).
+A small percentage of the population follows Buddhism (0.26%), Hinduism (0.11%), and Confucianism (0.01%).

+Since its founding, Yogyakarta has been a multicultural city inhabited by various ethnicities and religions.
+Several places of worship have existed for a long time, such as Kauman Great Mosque, Syuhada Mosque, Kotagede Mosque, HKBP Church, Kotabaru Catholic Church, Tjen Ling Kiong Temple, and Fuk Ling Miau Temple.

+Yogyakarta is also the birthplace of one of Indonesia's largest Islamic organizations, Muhammadiyah, founded by K.H.
+Ahmad Dahlan in 1912 in Kauman, Ngupasan, Gondomanan, Yogyakarta.
+To this day, the Central Board of Muhammadiyah is still headquartered in Yogyakarta.

-In 2018, the governor of the Special Region of Yogyakarta, Hamengkubuwono X, called for religious freedoms to be preserved after a terrorist attack against churches and public buildings happened in Yogyakarta the same year.
+In 2018, the governor of the Special Region of Yogyakarta, Hamengkubuwono X, called for religious freedoms to be preserved after a terrorist attack against churches and public buildings in Surabaya the same year.

 Tourism

-Yogyakarta is home to a myriad of heritage buildings, landmarks and important monuments.
-Because of its proximity to the Borobudur and Prambanan temples, and presence of the Javanese court Kraton culture of Kraton Yogyakarta, Yogyakarta hosts a sizeable tourist industry.
-Kotagede, the capital of Mataram Sultanate is also located in the city.

 Malioboro street is a popular shopping and culinary area within the city, which has pedestrian zone.
 Yogyakarta Kraton is the palace and seat of the reigning Sultan of Yogyakarta also located in the city.
-The palace complex is a centre of Javanese culture, and contains a museum displaying royal artefacts.
-Tugu monument is an important landmark of Yogyakarta.
-1 March monument located on Jalan Malioboro was built to commemorate General Offensive of 1 March 1949 during the Indonesian National Revolution.